Rushikesh1234/Mimic_Informatica/README.md

 # Python-based ETL Tool (Mimicking Informatica)

 This is a Python-based tool for mimicking data preprocessing operations similar to Informatica.
 The tool includes basic ETL operations like Extract, Transform, and Load.
+It mimics Informatica's functionality for cleaning and transforming data using Python libraries like Pandas, with options for both CLI and GUI-based interaction.

+## Features
+- Extracts data from CSV files
+- Cleans and transforms data
+- Handles missing values, normalization, outliers
+- Saves processed data to file
+- Logging for traceability
+- Streamlit GUI and Command-line interface

 ## Setup
 1. Clone this repository.
 2. Install the required Python libraries:
     ```bash
     pip install pandas
+    pip install streamlit
     ```
 3. Modify `config/settings.py` to update paths to your raw and processed data files.